Every business needs someone to manage their books and finances!

 Bookkeeping to Trial Balance (48 hours, 12 weeks part-time)

 This module introduces the learner to source documents, the rules of double entry, subsidiary journals, the general ledger, bookkeeping for the different inventory systems and bank and creditors reconciliations.
-It will provide skills for the Accounts Clerk (the individual that processes monthly financial transactions) and the Debtors and Creditors Clerk functions.
+It will provide skills for the Accounts Clerk (who processes monthly financial transactions) and the Debtors and Creditors Clerk functions.

 Payroll and Monthly SARS returns (48 hours, 12 weeks part-time)

 This module will revise the manual monthly bookkeeping function.
 It will introduce learners to payroll and the Basic Conditions of Employment Act as well as basic business ethics.
 Learners will be able to complete the payroll function from the bookkeeping perspective and calculate PAYE, SDL and UIF.
-A learner will be able to complete the monthly and annual SARS payroll returns (EMP201, IRP 5, IT3a, IRP501).
-Learners will also be able to complete the VAT201 return.
+You will also be able to complete the monthly and annual SARS payroll returns (EMP201, IRP 5, IT3a, IRP501) and the VAT201 return.

 Computerised Bookkeeping (12 hours, 3 weeks part-time)